bGZo/soul/pages/Get social media.md

       Second, for %CD%, the **current directory** means the directory when executing the command line or the batch file.
 For %~dp0, the __current directory__ is the directory where the bat file resides
       — [The difference between %CD% and %~dp0](https://myprogrammingnotes.com/cd-dp0.html)
       #+END_QUOTE
-  - WAIT Use JS/TS rewrite the scripts and build it in web application online.
+  - WAITING Use JS/TS rewrite the scripts and build it in web application online.
 - ## What
   - ### Design Notes
     collapsed:: true